-Guimard’s wind tunnel work with Hinault led to the development of the Gitane Profil, the first bike to use teardrop-shaped tubes and handlebars, which Hinault claimed gained him one and a half seconds per mile in time trials, and he also experimented with internal cabling.
+Guimard’s wind tunnel work with Hinault led to the development of the Gitane Profil, the first bike to use teardrop-shaped tubes and handlebars, which Hinault claimed earned him one and a half seconds per mile in time trials, while he also experimented with internal cabling.
 His interest in aerodynamics also led to his teams introducing other innovations in bicycle design during the 1980s, including sloping bike frames and disc wheels.

-At the 1986 Tour de France, his rider Thierry Marie won the prologue by a quarter of a second with the aid of a “lower back rest” on his bicycle which functioned as an aileron to reduce aerodynamic drag, although the design was subsequently banned.
+At the 1986 Tour de France, his rider Thierry Marie won the prologue by a quarter of a second with the aid of a “lower back rest” on his bicycle, which functioned as an aileron to reduce aerodynamic drag, although the design was subsequently banned.

-But, in 1997 he helped form the Cofidis team, but left that same year after he was accused of accounting irregularities and obtaining credit by false pretenses.
+However, in 1997 he helped form the Cofidis team, but left that same year after he was accused of accounting irregularities and obtaining credit by false pretenses.

 Things worsened for Guimard from there.

 As one of the founders of the company, Siclor, a company that was set up to make bicycle frames with government funding, the project collapsed in 1997 as well.

 A court later sentenced Guimard to a suspended jail term for “abuse of social funds”.